 What about guidelines for “the best” food choices?

 I believe, for most people, it’s unhelpful to label individual foods as healthy or not.
 We pursue health through the way we live our lives.
 Health isn’t just given to us because we ate something pure and it’s not taken away when we eat something “less than perfect” or even — gasp! something “bad”.

-I follow the science and make plenty of recommendations in the book.
+I follow the science and make plenty of recommendations in my Body Kindness® work.
 I prefer to give tailored advice, like when I counsel clients, because we are all different.
 There can be high variability in our schedules, tastes preferences, and personal interests in cooking.
 Also, one person may have a medical concern that someone else does not share.
 Flat nutrition advice does not fit everyone.

-Nevertheless, there are guidelines that tend to benefit most people and I lay it out there for you in the book.
+Nevertheless, there are guidelines that tend to benefit most people and I lay it out there for you in the Body Kindness® book.
 For example, there’s pretty strong evidence that eating attuned to your body’s needs, enjoying fruits and vegetables you love helps your body work optimally from great poops to a strong immune system.
 But you’re not going to hear things like “it’s body kindness if you cut out sugar and flour”.
 (You can get that from diet books.)
-Instead, Body Kindness teaches you how to think for yourself more effortlessly so you can get on with enjoying your life instead of constantly working on your health.
+Instead, Body Kindness® teaches you how to think for yourself more effortlessly so you can get on with enjoying your life instead of constantly working on your health.